Approximating matrix eigenvalues by subspace iteration with repeated random sparsification: Discussion

-Incorporating randomization techniques into iterative linear algebra methods can enable substantial gains in their computational efficiency.
-Here we describe a general and effective technique for estimating multiple eigenvalues using existing randomized iterative approaches.
-We demonstrate its effectiveness in numerical experiments on quantum chemistry problems, where our method can be understood as a generalization of projector Monte Carlo methods to excited states.
-Even when the number of elements retained in each iteration is less than 1\% of the dimension of the matrix, we obtain eigenvalue estimates with sufficient accuracy for three different problems in quantum chemistry.
+Incorporating random sparsification techniques into iterative linear algebra methods can enable substantial gains in computational efficiency.
+Here we present a general technique for extending existing iterative approaches with repeated random sparsification from estimating one dominant eigenvalue to multiple eigenvalues.
+We evaluate its performance in the context of one specific randomization scheme, pivotal compression.
+We perform numerical experiments on FCI problems from quantum chemistry involving matrices as large as 28 million by 28 million.
+Even when the number of elements retained in each iteration is less than 1\% of the dimension of the matrix, we obtain accurate eigenvalue estimates for three different systems.

-Many techniques for reducing error or improving efficiency originally developed for other randomized iterative linear algebra methods can be adapted for this method~\cite{Cleland2010, Petruzielo2012, Greene2019, Greene2020}.
-In particular, factorization and compression of the Hamiltonian matrix at each iteration, as described in~\cite{Greene2019}, is likely needed for higher dimensional quantum chemistry applications.
-Alternatively, our approach could be combined with stochastic continuous-space techniques~\cite{Ceperley1988, Foulkes2001}, which in the quantum context would provide a new diffusion Monte Carlo approach for excited states.
-Given that deterministic implementations of other iterative linear algebra methods (e.g. Jacobi-Davidson~\cite{Davidson1975, Sleijpen1996}) generally converge faster than the subspace iteration considered here, investigating randomized implementations of these other methods may also prove useful~\cite{Blunt2019}.
-Finally, despite their success in high-dimensional applications, theoretical guarantees for randomized iterative algorithms are lacking.
-Tackling the complicated correlations between iterates to precisely characterize the dependence of their error on dimension is a pressing and ambitious goal~\cite{Lim2017}.
+Among previous randomized iterative approaches to the multiple eigenvalue problem, ours is perhaps most closely related to ``replica'' schemes introduced for quantum applications.
+Replica schemes use two independent sequences of randomly generated vectors to build subspaces within which the target matrix is subsequently diagonalized \cite{Overy2014, Blunt2015a, Blunt2015,Blunt2018nonlinear}.
+In comparison, our method avoids the high-variance inner products of sparse, random vectors that can hinder replica approaches \cite{Blunt2015a} and results in a stable stochastic iteration that can be averaged to further reduce statistical error.

+A variety of possible improvements could enable application of our method to even larger problems.
+Several of these have been developed and tested in the context of the ground-state (i.e.~single-eigenvalue) FCI problem~\cite{Cleland2010, Petruzielo2012, Greene2019, Greene2020}, and they were recently extended to the excited-state (i.e., multiple-eigenvalue) FCI problem~\cite{greene2022full}.
+For example, factorizing the matrix $\mathbf{A}$ and employing additional compression operations can further reduce the cost of matrix multiplication in each iteration~\cite{Greene2019}.
+Additionally, incorporating random sparsification techniques into other iterative linear algebra methods (e.g. Jacobi--Davidson \cite{Davidson1975, Sleijpen1996}) may be worth investigating, since their deterministic versions generally converge faster than subspace iteration~\cite{Blunt2019}.

+Finally, despite their success in high-dimensional applications, randomized iterative algorithm are lacking explicit \emph{a priori} error bounds.
+Analyzing the complicated correlations between iterates to precisely characterize their convergence properties is a pressing and ambitious goal.